Registration Dossier

 Any other information on results incl. tables

-Mean concentrations of Alpha-pinene multiconstituent in the first and last formulations were within the applied limits of +10/-15% of nominal concentration, confirming accuracy of the formulations.
-The difference from mean remained within 7%, confirming precise analysis.
+The mean concentrations were within 7% of the nominal concentration, confirming the accuracy of formulation.
+The difference from mean and coefficient of variation remained within 4%, confirming precise analysis.

 Applicant's summary and conclusion